ShiKaiWi/ShiKaiWi.github.io/Go-To-HTTPS.md

 And one important tip is that the websocket client must connect to port 443 rather than 80 when trying to connect websocket server by ssl otherwise an `ERR_SSL_PROTOCOL_ERROR` will be thrown by the web client.

 ## DNS problem
-Actually https://togetherers.com cannot be accessible when all the configurations above are done.
+Actually `https://togetherers.com` cannot be accessible when all the configurations above are done.
 And the browser tells me an error —`DNS_PROBE_FINISHED_NXDOMAIN`.

-It is obvious that my DNS records miss something so that togetherers.com cannot be translated into ip.
-Then I figures out that the root cause of this problem is that  only an `A` type DNS record tells the translation from www.togetherers.com to my cloud host’s ip and no record for ip mapping of togetherers.com .
+It is obvious that my DNS records miss something so that `togetherers.com` cannot be translated into ip.
+Then I figures out that the root cause of this problem is that  only an `A` type DNS record tells the translation from `www.togetherers.com` to my cloud host’s ip and no record for `togetherers.com`.

-Finally the solution is easy — only a  `CNAME` record mapping togetherers.com to www.togetherers.com should be created.
+The solution is easy — only a  `CNAME` record mapping togetherers.com to `www.togetherers.com` need be created.